 - Consult the Oxford Dictionary of National Biography entry for Bentham (subscription required).

-- Watch videos on Bentham.
+- Watch and listen to video and audio features on Bentham.

 - Download leaflets on Bentham’s key ideas.

-- Find out more about the panopticon.
+- Find out more about the Panopticon prison.

 - Read more about Bentham and his Forde Abbey circle.

 - Information on the Collected Works of Jeremy Bentham.